 I encourage students to love their bodies and appreciate them for all they are.
 I believe that movement is vital to our well-being and that we should move our bodies in ways that we enjoy with people we love.
-I also think that we should always keep growing and learning which is why I love hosting Heartfelt Retreats and the Leadership Retreat via the Duality Project.
+I believe that our hatred, and lack of understanding and compassion for our bodies lies in the patriarchy, our fatphobic society, and racism.
+I think that we should always keep unlearning, and growing which is why I love hosting Heartfelt Retreats and the Leadership Retreat via the Duality Project.

 My goals are to create a space where anyone can learn to love movement, to teach you to value yourself as something more than a body, and to share my passion for compassion and growth.